smclab/react-faceted-token-input/docs/usage.md

     // you can implement any method to get suggestions and
     // display the dropdown

-    // from the example in this repository const requestId = Date.now();
+    // from the example in this repository example const requestId = Date.now();

     this.requestId = requestId;